Skip to content

 ---@return fun(): tes3item, integer, tes3itemData|nil

-local function iterItems(ref)
+local function iterItems(actor)

 local function iterator()

-for _, stack in pairs(ref.object.inventory) do
+for _, stack in pairs(actor.inventory) do

 local item = stack.object